iRemotech

 But operators do not get paid for low setup cost alone.
 They get paid for stable execution.
 If the workflow depends on real iOS, long-term consistency, or a device environment that does not need heavy interpretation, the cheaper architecture can become a false economy.

 This is the same pattern seen in larger infrastructure decisions.
 A setup that looks cheap in month one may become expensive once maintenance, failure recovery, device quality, and operational work are included.
-That is why buyers should compare architecture, operating burden, and long-term stability, not just entry price.
+The operating-cost split between local farms and cloud delivery lays out that cost model.

-• you are doing testing rather than high-value account operations,
+• the task is testing rather than higher-value account operations,

 • iOS behavior is not required,

-• you want to validate a workflow before investing in higher-trust infrastructure.
+• a team wants to validate a workflow before moving to higher-trust infrastructure.

-This is why Android cloud phones continue to exist and sell well.
-They solve a real need.
-The mistake is assuming they are a direct replacement for real iPhones in workflows that are actually iPhone-dependent.
+That explains why Android cloud phones remain common.
+They solve a real infrastructure need.
+The main analytical mistake is treating them as direct replacements for real iPhones in workflows that are actually iPhone-dependent.

 • the workflow needs real iOS execution,